 High Holidays at Segulah

-In 5784, Segulah will be meeting for Rosh Hashanah and Yom Kippur!
+In 5785, Segulah will be meeting for Rosh Hashanah and Yom Kippur!
 As in past years, we’ll be doing morning services on both days of Rosh Hashanah, and all services on Yom Kippur.
 We will be using the Birnbaum Machzor, and there will be enough copies for all participants.

 Please register regardless of whether you can make a financial contribution.
-We anticipate that holding these services will cost about $18,000.

-In order to cover the costs, which this year include two catered meals and generous compensation for educators and childcare providers, we suggest a donation of at least $60 per person (child or adult) for Rosh Hashanah, and of at least $60 per person (child or adult) for Yom Kippur.
-Based on attendance expectations, $90 per person per holiday is more likely to result in costs being covered, so if you are able to be generous and contribute at that level or higher, please do so.
+We anticipate that holding these services will cost about $22,000.
+In order to cover the costs, which include two catered meals and generous compensation for educators, childcare providers, and lead organizers, we suggest a donation of at least $75 per person (child or adult) for Rosh Hashanah, and of at least $75 per person (child or adult) for Yom Kippur.
+Based on attendance expectations, $110 per person per holiday is more likely to result in costs being covered, so if you are able to be generous and contribute at that level or higher, please do so.

 We want Segulah services to be financially accessible to everyone, and we appreciate your gift of any size.
 Minyan Segulah is incorporated as a religious corporation in the state of Maryland, and all donations are tax-deductible.